jmnolte/HCCNet/README.md

 ### Pre-Training

 We pretrain the CNN backbone adapting the DINO pretraining framework proposed in [^3] to 3D medical images.
-Furthermore, for the Transformer encoder, we employ a custom pre-training approach, where we randomly shuffle 50% of embedded image sequences and train the model to differeniate shuffled from non-shuffled sequences.
-Note that during Transformer pre-training, we keep the parameters of the CNN backbone froozen.
+Furthermore, for the Transformer encoder, we employ a custom pre-training approach, where we randomly shuffle 50% of embedded image sequences and train the model to differentiate shuffled from non-shuffled sequences.
+Note that during Transformer pre-training, we keep the parameters of the CNN backbone frozen.

 ### Fine-Tuning